VKCOM/noverify/docs/diff.md

 This will analyze the `master` at commit 9 and the branch at commit 11.

-Along with flags specifically for diff mode, you can use all other flags as in normal mode.

 ## Diff mode flags

 ### `--git-include-untracked` (enabled by default)